 Emissions: We guarantee our vehicles to pass Arizona emissions.
 However, with 49 other states and 49 other sets of laws, it is impossible for us to guarantee 50 state compliance.

 Inspections: Personal inspections allowed by appointment, but with our industry leading WORRY FREE GUARANTEE, pre-sale inspections are largely moot.
 We also allow pre-sale dealer inspections at the buyer's cost

 Forum Selection: In the very unlikely event that any dispute were to arise concerning this entire transaction, Arizona law and jurisdiction will exclusively apply, venue Pima county.

 As-Is: The car is sold as-is with no warranties expressed or implied, including the implied warranty of merchantability, or any guarantees for any purpose, unless expressly modified by the terms and descriptions above or law.

 Offer Assumptions: Because these vehicles often sit idle, the battery becomes low and dashboard lights appear.
 Assume when bidding that every dash light will be on when the vehicle arrives.
 Also assume that all vehicles do not have a spare or tools, keyless entry, antenna, radio, manuals, or service history unless pictured.
-Cruise control is not tested.
+One key unless pictured.